idameitil/polyphenol-oxidases/README.md

 ## Seed table
 A seed table was created `data/seeds.tsv`.

+## Fasta file
+A fasta file is created by running `python src/data-collection/make-fasta.py`.
+This creates the file `data/seeds.fasta`.

 ## Enriching seeds
 The seed table is enriched with taxonomy by running `python src/data-collection/enrich-seeds.py`.
 This creates the file `data/seeds-enriched.tsv`.